jingwen-z/jingwen-z.github.io/_posts/2019-03-26-resume-of-gradient-descent-algorithm.md

 Randomness is good to escape from local optima, but bad since it means that the algorithm can never settle at the minimum.
 One solution is to gradually reduce the learning rate.
-The steps start out large, then get smaller and smaller, allowing the algorithm to settle at the golbal minimum.
+The steps start out large, then get smaller and smaller, allowing the algorithm to settle at the global minimum.
 However, if you want to be sure that the algorithm goes through every instance at each epoch, another approach is to shuffle the training set, go through it instance by instance, then shuffle it again, and so on.